c2-house/fastapi-mctools/README.md

 - ResponseInterFace
 - this is an interface that can unify the response format ex) {"results" : data, "message": message, "status": status}
+- it's not compatible with `response_model` in router.

 ```python
 from fastapi_mctools.utils.responses import ResponseInterFace